zhanh-he/midi-velocity-colorizer/README.md

 # midi-velocity-colorizer
 PyTorch implementation for filling MIDI velocities from given MIDI notes.
 The model is an U-Net image colorizor &amp; trained on expert piano performances from the Piano-e-Competition (MAESTRO dataset).

-This repository provides supplementary materials for our paper:
+This repo provides supplementary materials for our paper:
 **"MIDI Velocity Prediction using U-Net Image Colorizer"**

 ## 📁 Code Contents